 HeliBar is a helical stainless steel reinforcing bar, with substantial tensile properties, used for strengthening and stabilising masonry in both new build and remedial situations.

-In long lengths, normally in pairs, they are used to form masonry beams that secure large areas of masonry, distributing the structural loads and overcoming various problems caused by foundation movement.
+The length of the HeliBar varies depending upon the application.
+Longer lengths are used, normally in pairs, to form masonry beams that secure large areas of masonry, distributing the structural loads and overcoming various problems caused by foundation movement.
 They are also installed in the existing masonry to unobtrusively create or reinstate failed lintels.
-In shorter 1m lengths, HeliBars are used individually to perform reliable and permanent crack stitching
+In shorter 1m lengths, HeliBars are used individually to perform reliable and permanent crack stitching.

 HeliBar starts as round stainless steel wire with a typical 0.2% proof stress of 500N/mm² but after the cold forming manufacturing process that creates the helical hi-fin design, this more than doubles to around 1100N/mm².
 This means that HeliBar, with its relatively small diameter, provides substantial tensile properties to the masonry, particularly when combined with HeliBond grout which locks between the fins and bonds to the masonry.
 Consequently, the well proven Helibeam System has a variety of remedial and new build applications.